Five Tips for Picking a Pumpkin That Will Last Through October

 One of our favorite fall activities?
 Carving pumpkins.
 Jack-o'-lanterns make great Halloween decorations for your porch or patio, and you can create a range of pumpkin faces—from scary to silly to squash versions of your favorite storybook characters.
 But it all starts with choosing the right one, and we got the scoop straight from the pumpkin patch.
 Ahead, how to select a seasonal gourd that will last through Halloween.

-When it comes to finding the perfect pumpkin for carving, color makes a huge difference.
-"A pale yellow pumpkin isn't going to keep long," says Lana Rufener of Rufener Hilltop Farms and Market in Suffield, Ohio.
+When it comes to finding the perfect pumpkin for carving and displaying, color makes a huge difference.
+"A pale yellow pumpkin isn't going to keep," says Lana Rufener of Rufener Hilltop Farms and Market in Suffield, Ohio.
 "Make sure it's a good color, and what you want is a deeper orange."
-A pumpkin that is mostly green, but has patches of orange would still be a good pumpkin to choose if you don't plan to carve it right away, Rufener says.
-"A pumpkin can still ripen even after you've picked it from the patch, but don't start carving until it's majority orange."
+A pumpkin that is mostly green, but has patches of orange, will work if you don't plan on carving it right away, Rufener says.
+"It can still ripen even after you've picked it from the patch, but don't start carving until it's mostly orange."

-2. Look for holes, wounds, or scabs on the pumpkin.
+Look for holes, wounds, or scabs.

-3. Choose a pumpkin with a green stem.
+Choose a pumpkin with a green stem.

-4. Don't go for mini pumpkins.
+Don't go for minis.